 Welcome to the second post on leftover rotisserie series – Cheap, convenient and the meat can be used in endless possibilities <— lunch, dinner, snack and even summer barbecues.

 Ain’t your old school pasta salad with chicken mixed in.
 It is simple with just 6 main, but carefully selected ingredients that give wonderful flavor and texture.
 The dressing is made with a creamy pesto mixture.
 It has a hint of spice, creaminess from mayo, crunch from pecans, juicy tomatoes with hearty sautéed chicken —-> So Satisfying!

 The technique in making this Not-ANOTHER-BORING chicken pasta salad is that, shredded rotisserie chicken is sautéed in a skillet with a touch olive oil, salt and pepper.
 Chicken gets golden and crispy around the edges, adding more flavor and making it much more delicious.
 This recipe is a great way to use leftover ingredients, perfect for meal prep, school or work lunch, picnics and summer bbqs.

 - Chicken – We use rotisserie chicken for convenience.
-Chopped rotisserie chicken is sautéed with olive oil, salt and pepper and cooled down before tossing into the pasta salad.
+Chopped meat is sautéed with olive oil, salt and pepper and cooled down before tossing into the salad.
 You could totally skip this step, but why would you when you could add so much additional flavor?

-- Pasta – I preferred to use penne pasta since we use a lot of it around here, like this Chicken Parmesan Pasta .
-But, you could totally use any other type of short pasta.
+- Pasta – I preferred to use penne variety since we use a lot of it around here, like this Chicken Parmesan Pasta .
+But, you could totally use any other type of short noodle.

 - Mayo – Creamy goodness